DragonMinded/libdragon/boot/README.md

    * The ELF file can have multiple PT_LOAD segments, all of them will be loaded.
    * The virtual address of loadable segments must be 8-byte aligned.
    * The file offset of loadable segments must be 2-byte aligned.
+   * No segment should try to load itself into the last 64 KiB of RDRAM, as those are reserved to IPL3 itself.
  * IPL3 does not read or care about the 64-byte header of the ROM.
 Feel free to change it at your please.
  * IPL3 passes some boot flags to the application in DMEM.
 This is different